Harmelodic/foofiethedog/README.md

 During the line `Even made a homepage for my dog.`, Al's nerdy persona shows off a website found at www.foofiethedog.com for his dog, Foofie.

+I bought the domain "foofiethedog.com".

-This repo contains the code for the remake of that website.
+This repo contains the code for a remake of that website.